samiseveri/Practical-software-architecture-Teamwork-Commission/price_checker_backend/README.md

 ## How to Run

 ### Option 1: Docker (Recommended)
 1. Ensure Docker is installed.
+Docker Desktop download + install from docker.com
 2. Run `docker-compose up --build`.
+Check that you are in the correct folder inside your terminal ...\price_checker_backend\ before running this command.
 3. Open `http://localhost:8000/docs` to see the Swagger UI.

 ### Option 2: Local